videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 ### What's Mixing? ###

-Mixing step of the algorithm applies a function to the hash value obtained from the pedigree in order to reduce the statistical correlation of two hash values, so it becomes hard to predict their sequence.
+The mixing step of the algorithm applies a function to the hash value obtained from the pedigree in order to reduce the statistical correlation of two hash values, so it becomes hard to predict their sequence.
 In the case of DotMix, the mix function swaps the the high